 Series DZ units are available to investors of the Overseas Equity Fund who received such units in exchange for their Series D mutual fund shares of Phillips, Hager & North Overseas Equity Class on April 8, 2022, or as determined by PH&N from time to time.
 Series DZ units may be purchased, switched or redeemed through Phillips, Hager & North Investment Funds Ltd., or certain other authorized dealers (primarily discount brokers) and, in some cases, us.
 The Overseas Equity Fund pays us management fees with respect to Series DZ units.
 There are no sales charges or commissions paid for Series DZ units when purchased directly through Phillips, Hager & North Investment Funds Ltd. A portion of the management fee that is charged to the Overseas Equity Fund may be paid by us to selected authorized dealers (including Phillips, Hager & North Investment Funds Ltd.) as a trailing commission.
-Effective June 1, 2022, Series DZ units will no longer be available to investors who hold these units in an account with an OEO dealer or any other dealer that does not make a suitability determination.
-On or before this date, we or your dealer may change your Series DZ units into Series FZ units of the same Fund if you hold Series DZ units in an account with an OEO dealer or any other dealer that does not make a suitability determination.
+Effective June 1, 2022, Series DZ units are no longer available to investors who hold these units in an account with an OEO dealer or any other dealer that does not make a suitability determination.